-Our town's market town character, historic heritage and designated and non-designated assets together with its setting in the environment will have been preserved and enhanced.
+Our town's setting in the environment will have been preserved and enhanced.
 Biodiversity will have been encouraged throughout the town and, in particular, the Heath will have been sensitively managed and conserved.
 Walkways, cycleways and footpaths will enable us to access the surrounding countryside whilst new green spaces and recreational areas will have been created to balance new housing and thus retain the town's essential character.